Vimux/Mainroad/README.md

     subtitle = "Just another site" # Subtitle of your site description = " John Doe's Personal blog about everything" # Description of your site opengraph = true
-    leftsidebar = false # Move sidebar to the left side if true authorbox = true
+    readmore = false # Show "Read more" button in list if true leftsidebar = false # Move sidebar to the left side if true authorbox = true
     post_navigation = true